 Unfortunately, we cannot offer trial classes at elementary schools.

 How do I register for a class?

-You can sign up online.
-Head over to our Sign Up page, and select the link for where you’ll attend classes with us – in our centers or at your child’s school.
+For most classes, You can sign up online.
+Head over to our Sign Up page, and select the link for where you’ll attend classes with us.

 How much does a session cost?